mjit584/2019/content/pages/story3/index.md

 designer: "Carlos Salas"
 udea: "Maria"
 ---
-<p class="drop-cap">Marbis Judith Verenzuela knew she had to go back.
-Her second daughter, Jorlis, had been too weak to cross the border the first time the family tried, TKTK when.</p>
+Marbis Judith Verenzuela knew she had to go back.
+Her second daughter, Jorlis, had been too weak to cross the border the first time the family tried, TKTK when.

 Jorlis, 29, had surgery to remove a brain tumor TK WHEN/how close to crossing attempt, but suffered convulsions for 30 days due to side affects and a lack of  medicine to control them.
 Jorlis couldn’t recognize her own children, but had TKTK [need to set up more of the events as they tried to leave].